elarbidi/elarbidi/README.md

 # Anass Elarbidi - Full Stack Developer

-👋 Hello, I'm Anass Elarbidi, a passionate Full Stack Developer based in Morocco I have a strong affinity for JavaScript and enjoy working with a variety of technologies, including Next.js, Node.js, React, Puppeteer, Playwright, and more.
+👋 Hello, I'm Anass Elarbidi, a passionate QA automation Engineer based in Morocco I have a strong affinity for JavaScript/java and enjoy working with a variety of technologies, including , Puppeteer, Playwright, Selenuim.

-🚀 I'm constantly exploring new ideas and pushing the boundaries of what's possible in web development.
-This GitHub repository serves as a showcase of my projects and contributions.

-Feel free to explore my GitHub repositories for  projects and code samples.

 ## Skills

 Here are some of the key skills and technologies I'm proficient in:

 - JavaScript
+- java
+- Selenuim
+- TestNG
 - Node.js
 - React
 - Next.js